aromanino/tokenmanager/README.md

 Here the function and middleware documentation:

 ### <a name="configure"></a>`function configure(config)`
-This function must be used to define and customize "tokenmanager" params.
+This function must be used to define and customize "tokenmanager" package params.

 Like this: